 The best thing that you can do to get yourself out of indecision is to take action.

-I love to teach my clients and student this; your audience will ALWAYS tell you what they want and need from you the more information you share with them because natural curiosity will inspire your audience to want to know more about what you are doing and how are you doing it.
+I love to teach my clients and students this; your audience will ALWAYS tell you what they want and need from you.
+Curiosity is a natural reaction.
+The more you share with your audience, the more they will naturally want to know.

 WHERE DO I START?